kgruiz/chatgpt-queue/README.md

 - Drag cards to reorder, or type a new position number into the left-hand index field.
 - Use the arrow button on any card to send it immediately, even if the rest of the queue is paused.
 - Shift+Delete removes the focused card with a confirmation, and Option/Alt+Shift+Delete removes it instantly.
+- Prefer clicks?
+Hold Option/Alt while pressing a card's delete button to remove it without a confirmation dialog.

 ### Attachments